lobocv/crashreporter/README.md

     TypeError: unsupported operand type(s) for +: 'int' and 'NoneType'

-When the crash occurs, the crash reporter will attempt to send it by email or upload it to the FTP server, both methods fail, the crash is written to file in `report_dir`.
+When the crash occurs, the crash reporter will attempt to send it by email or upload it to the FTP server, if both methods fail, the crash is written to file in `report_dir`.
 The next time the script is run, the crash reporter will check for any offline reports and attempt to send them every `check_interval` seconds.